mesosphere/marathon/docs/docs/rest-api.md

 is not running, create it.

 The new application parameters apply only to subsequently created tasks.
-Currently running tasks are restarted, while maintaining the `minimumHealthCapacity`
+Currently running tasks are restarted while maintaining the `minimumHealthCapacity`.

 ##### Parameters